pantelisgeor/Temperature-Humidity-Index-ML/README.md

 3. Spatial data: xarray, netcdf4, rasterio
 4. Other libraries: tqdm, python-wget, cdsapi

+Note The code provided was developed and tested on a node equipped with 256 GB of RAM and 2 AMD EPYC Milan 64 core CPUs, running Linux.

 #### Data Retrieval

 The code is written exclusively in Python and uses a number of bash scripts to execute the workload.
 First, to retrieve the data needed *data.sh* is called.
 The bash script takes two positional arguments: